+Indicates that a signal was received during the call.
+Indicates that there are no spare buffers in the pool.

+EBUSY

-- ENOBUFS Indicates that there are no spare buffers in the pool. - EBUSY Indicates that the number of starts for this device was exceeded.
-This occurs with a monitor device that can only support one start. - ENXIO Indicates that the device was not completely configured.
+Indicates that the number of starts for this device was exceeded.
+This occurs with a monitor device that can only support one start.

+ENXIO

+Indicates that the device was not completely configured.
 Initial configuration must be completed before any starts can be issued.

-The CIO_START operation functions with an X.25 Interface Co-Processor/2 that has been correctly configured for use on a qualified network.
+The CIO START operation functions with an X.25 Interface Co-Processor/2 that has been correctly configured for use on a qualified network.
 Consult adapter specifications for more information on configuring the adapter and network qualifications.

-The x25sioctl entry point, x25sopen entry point, x25sread entry point.
+The x25_ioctl entry point, x25_open entry point, x25_read entry point.

-The CIO_HALT x25sioctl X.25 Device Handler Operation.
+The CIO_HALT x25_ioctl X.25 Device Handler Operation.